Belgium tests response to Ebola-like outbreak scenario in national exercise

 It is the first time Belgium has organised such a national-level exercise with international partners.
 Initiated by the FPS Public Health, it aimed to test procedures for viral haemorrhagic fevers, including those caused by Ebola and Marburg viruses.

 The exercise was based on a fictional scenario involving two NGO workers returning from South Sudan, both infected with Ebola.
 One develops symptoms and returns home to Malmedy.
 The other, still asymptomatic, travels back to Antwerp before visiting his mother in a residential care facility.
-He also forgets his mobile phone, leaving authorities unable to contact or trace him.
+He forgets his phone, leaving authorities unable to contact or trace him.

 "We clearly saw that all participants took part very actively and interacted with each other," said Bart Hoorelbeke, organiser of the exercise.
-Hoorelbeke developed the scenario together with the ECDC.
+Hoorelbeke developed the scenario with the ECDC.
 "The insightful and critical comments regarding cross-sector coordination and information exchange will be incorporated into an improved plan in the near future."

 Broad collaboration

-The exercise was conducted in collaboration with a wide range of partners, including Brussels Airport Company, Civil Protection, Defence, the FPS Mobility, high-level isolation units at University Hospital Antwerp (UZA) and Saint-Pierre University Hospital in Brussels, Infrabel, Doctors Without Borders, the National Crisis Centre, the Institute of Tropical Medicine Antwerp, the Federal Police, AViQ, Ostbelgien, Vivalis, Saniport and the WHO.
+The exercise was conducted with a range of partners, including Brussels Airport Company, Civil Protection, Defence, the FPS Mobility, high-level isolation units at University Hospital Antwerp (UZA) and Saint-Pierre University Hospital in Brussels, Infrabel, Doctors Without Borders, the National Crisis Centre, the Institute of Tropical Medicine Antwerp, the Federal Police, AViQ, Ostbelgien, Vivalis, Saniport and the WHO.

-© BELGA PHOTO KAAT COSTERS
+The Broken Signal exercise in Brussels, 17 March 2026 © BELGA PHOTO KAAT COSTERS

 Related news